 Transfer the fried shallots to paper towels to allow the excess oil to drain off, and keep the shallots crispy.
 Set aside to top the casserole.

-Blanching just means to quickly boil, and usually the food is then drained and plunged into ice water to stop the cooking and preserve the color of the food.
-Make sure to have a large bowl of ice water on hand before you plunge the beans into the water them.
+Blanching just means to quickly boil, then drain and plunge into ice water to stop the cooking and preserve the color of the food.
+Make sure to have a large bowl of ice water on hand as you get ready to blanch the green beans.

 Bring a large pot of salted water to a boil, cook the beans for about 4 to 7 minutes, depending on how thick they are (thin haricot verts will take less time, thicker green beans will take longer).

 5. Drain and Cool the Beans

 Drain the beans and transfer them to an ice water bath.
 Allow to cool then drain again, shaking off any excess water.